-2.1 Program Intent
+4.1 Program Learning Objectives

-The Department of Counselor Education and Family Studies (CEFS) Masters of Arts in Clinical Mental Health Counseling provides students with an integration of academic coursework and applied learning experiences through practica and internships.
-Students are expected to master coursework considered essential to the master's level professional preparation of licensed clinical mental health counselors.
-Though students are encouraged to evaluate their own specific needs and to take advantage of available resources for personal and professional development, several learning outcomes are applicable to all students.
-Students will be able to:
+The Masters of Arts in Clinical Mental Health Counseling provides students with both academic course work and applied learning experiences in the classroom and at supervised practicum and internships.
+Students are expected to demonstrate the knowledge, skills, and dispositions considered essential to the professional preparation of licensed counselors.
+To this end, the faculty have developed the following learning outcomes applicable to all students.

+Department of Counselor Education & Family Studies M.A. in Clinical Mental Health Counseling

+MA Clinical Mental Health Counseling PLOs

+Cluster 1 2018-19

+PLO 1: Apply Ethical/Legal Standards

+Apply the ethical and professional principles, standards, and expectations that are integral to a professional counselor's role and identity.

+PLO 2: Apply Diverse Populations for Treatment

+Apply the social and cultural awareness, knowledge, and skills required to work with diverse populations at all developmental stages across the lifespan in a culturally sensitive and ethical manner.

+Cluster 2 2019-20

+PLO 3: Assess Counseling Skills

-- 1. Apply the ethical and professional principles, standards, and expectations that are integral to a professional counselor's role and identity. - Apply the social and cultural awareness, knowledge, and skills required to work with diverse populations at all developmental stages across the lifespan in a culturally sensitive and ethical manner. - 3.
-Assess the individual and group counseling skills necessary to establish and build a therapeutic relationship and will form a preliminary theoretical framework when counseling individuals at all developmental stages across the lifespan. - 4.
-Use developmentally appropriate assessment relevant to the client's academic/education, career, personal, and social development and identify ethical, social, and cultural factors related to assessment. - 5.
-Evaluate research and apply it to their counseling practice in accordance with best practices, and identify social and cultural implications for interpreting and reporting results. - 6.
-Integrate faith and spirituality into counseling where appropriate in an in an ethically competent manner - 7.
+Assess the individual and group counseling skills necessary to establish and build a therapeutic relationship and will form a preliminary theoretical framework when counseling individuals at all developmental stages across the lifespan.

+PLO 4: Use Developmentally Appropriate Assessments

+Use developmentally appropriate assessment relevant to the client's academic/education, career, personal, and social development and identify ethical, social, and cultural factors related to assessment.

+Cluster 3 (Includes specialty PLO) 2020-21

+PLO 5: Evaluate Research and Writing Skills

+Evaluate research and apply it to their counseling practice in accordance with best practices, and identify social and cultural implications for interpreting and reporting results.

+PLO 6: Integrate Biblical Principles and Secular Theories

+Integrate faith and spirituality into counseling where appropriate in an ethically competent manner.

+/MA Clinical Mental Health Counseling PLO

+PLO 7: CMHC/COUC-Synthesize Counseling Theories to Treat Clients https://catalog.liberty.edu/graduate/colleges-schools/behavioral-sciences/counselor-education-family-studies/licensure-programs/clinical-mental-health-counseling-ma/

 Synthesize counseling theories into a comprehensive bio-psychosocial-spiritual theoretical approach that informs assessment, diagnosis, and treatment planning for diverse individual, group, and family client(s) with a broad array of presenting problems and mental disorders.

-2.2 M.A.
-Programs
+4.2 M.A.
+Programs (60 Hour Licensure Track)